A. Venefica

 If you have a tumultuous relationship with your father: Meditate upon the good qualities in the Tarot king that resembles your father.
 Focus on the potential this father archetype represents.
 Ask for the highest healing between you both, and begin to visualize a healing energy surrounding you.

-If you feel a healing is not required or wanted: You can conduct a dissolving intention.
+If you feel healing is not required or wanted: You can conduct a dissolving intention.
 Visualize your father through the Tarot king and simply turn the card over.
 While doing so, release your father energetically.
 See yourself averting your attention away from him and any negative influence he may have on you.
 Separating the ties is a simple as flipping over the card.

 If you want a more prominent father figure in your life: You can use a Tarot king that most appeals to you and request the archetype to come into your life.
 This practice is based on the law of attraction.
 Focus on the father traits you want in your life - use the Tarot king as a visual/energetic cornerstone.
 In time, you'll begin to see these traits you're contemplating show up in your life.